Everybody gets bad money advice at some point…

 What I have learned

 Always take financial advice from those who you trust, understand your situation and obviously, are doing well in the area that they’re advising you.
 Often people give advice or tips based on their mistakes.
-This advice is often rooted in fear and can not be trusted.
+This advice is often rooted in fear and should not be trusted.
 If you want to know if you should buy a home, try to find somebody who is qualified to talk on the matter.
 A local real estate investor, maybe your parents or a friend’s parents.
 Pick somebody who is wise with their money.

 Question for you: